 Stretching from Lower Manhattan, across the East River and over into Brooklyn, the Brooklyn Bridge was officially opened in 1883.
 It was designed by John A. Roebling, but after falling ill, his wife Emily Warren Roebling actively oversaw the completion of the project.

 The walk is just over a mile, and you can bring a stroller or ride a bike across.
 On the Manhattan side, you’ll be able to explore City Hall Park, and you’re only half a mile from the 9/11 Memorial.
 On the Brooklyn side, you can explore Brooklyn Bridge Park and the surrounding neighborhood.

 The 9/11 Memorial is one of those totally free things to do in New York City.
 It was designed without gates or ticketing.
 It’s a place for anyone to come and pay their respects.
-On the Memorial Grounds, you’ll find two reflecting pools – one for the North Tower and one for the South Tower.
+On the Memorial Grounds, you’ll find two reflecting pools–one for the North Tower and one for the South Tower.
 You can also observe the 9/11 Memorial Museum, which does have an entrance fee.
-However, it offers free entry every Tuesday from 5 p.m. to 5 p.m.
+However, it offers free entry every Monday from 3:30 p.m. to 5 p.m.
 If you want to learn more about this incredible space, read my list of tips for visiting the 9/11 Memorial and Museum.

 Adjacent to the 9/11 Memorial is the Oculus.
 A huge transportation center and shopping mall underneath the World Trade Center offers unique architecture and great window shopping.
 You can also walk underground through the Oculus to Brookfield Place, another shopping mall, where you can sit outside on the Harbor facing Jersey City and enjoy the views.